brokedarius/Auto-Up/README.md

 **Headless Mode Info**
 ==================

-You have to log yourself in the first time, I will post the login script on the respective trackers to make it easy.
+You have to log yourself in the first time with the login script.
 I will try to add more verbose and progress bars in the future.

 **Semi Auto Info**
 ===================